YPares/arpligner/README.md

   transpose it if it receives just one note.
 See [the settings below](#available-settings) for more info.

+### Tips for Multi-channel mode

+When using **Multi-channel** mode, you have two options:

+- Dedicate one MIDI channel to each of your instruments.
+Then use only one Arpligner instance on your **chord** track, and route **all** your MIDI data to it, making sure that this data is properly tagged by channel.
+Then, split back the MIDI data that Arpligner outputs by MIDI channel, and route each channel to its corresponding instrument.
+Depending on your DAW, you may have to use 2 tracks per instrument in that fashion: one for the pattern clips for this instrument, and one for the actual instrument.
+- Place one instance of Arpligner on each of your **pattern** tracks, and route the same **chord track** to all of them.
+Each instance will then receive a pattern track on only one MIDI channel, and they will all process their patterns according to the same chord progression.
+Each instance can then process pattern data on several channels (this can be useful for multi-timbral instruments like Kontakt or Omnisphere, or if your DAW supports layering several instruments on the same track).

+For example in Bitwig, you can put the `Note Receiver` device in a track to route MIDI events from another track, and you can use the `Channel Map` device in the `Source FX` section of this `Note Receiver` to make every incoming note go to the right MIDI channel.
+Do not forget to deactivate the `Inputs` button in the "Mutes" so that MIDI events from the track pass through too.

+### Tips for Multi-instance mode

+In **Multi-instance** mode, when some chord notes and pattern notes start at the exact same time (which is a ubiquitous case when using MIDI clips or sequencers), you will probably need one of the following two options (don't do both at the same time):

+- Either introduce some delay on each one of your **pattern** tracks: if your DAW has a feature to delay MIDI notes by a few milliseconds on pattern tracks, it can be used here (in Bitwig, that's the `Note Delay` device, which can go as low as 10ms delay, which in my tests was enough)
+- Activate the `Global chord track lookahead` on your **chord** track: increasing this delay parameter (in milliseconds) on your Global chord instance should have an effect similar to the first option (but requires a change on only one track, not on all your pattern tracks).
+The lookahead time on the Global chord instance is 10ms by default.
+You probably will need to reload (deactivate/reactivate) your Global chord instance if you change it, so your DAW may register the change.
+This will tell your DAW that this Global chord instance needs a bit of extra time, and it will delay all the other tracks in consequence.

+If you do not do that, your pattern instances may process their notes _before_ the chord instance has noticed that the chord has changed, and you would get some final result which is still using the previous chord.
+This is perfectly expected and cannot be avoided in situations where your MIDI is sequenced.
+It comes from the fact that you have no guarantee over the order in which your DAW will execute your plugins' logic, and therefore over which instance will notice first some perfectly synchronized MIDI events.
+Therefore we need to delay a little bit (by inaudible amounts) the pattern tracks with respect to the chord track to make sure everything is updated in the right order.
+In live situations, such perfect synchronization never occurs, so it's much less of a concern.

+Note that **Multi-channel** mode does not raise this concern at all (live or not).
+In that mode, given all events are processed by the same instance, I can make sure to update the current chord prior to processing pattern notes.

 ## Available settings

 Arpligner's GUI shows a few parameters, and exposes them to the host.